hcjamm/pydaw/README.txt

 I've written a script to make this easy.
 Compile and install with these commands:

-	cd ~/Desktop/libmodsynth-git  #Or wherever you untarred the tar.gz file if not on your desktop perl compile_and_install.pl
+	cd ~/Desktop/libmodsynth-git/plugins  #Or wherever you untarred the tar.gz file if not on your desktop make
+	make install #as root, sudo, su, etc...

 This will compile and install all of the plugins.